Tech-Educators/next-nov/class-05/README.md

 # 5. Page meta tags and the HTML document

+## Demo for this is in class 4 demo.

 ## Overview

 How to manage page titles, meta data (inc. Open Graph) and descriptions.